harbur/colossus/docs/containerFailureResilience/README.md

 In order to achieve container failure resilience, we can define the containers to auto-start on failure.

-Docker has [Restart policies](https://docs.docker.com/reference/run/#restart-policies-restart) that can help in authomating restarting in case of container failure.
+Docker has [Restart policies](https://docs.docker.com/reference/run/#restart-policies-restart) that can help in automating restarting in case of container failure.

 Let's simulate a failure with restart policy: